SWE 3710: Software Development Laboratory I

 The MSOE grading scale will be used, though higher grades may be awarded to individual students if it increases fairness.
 In addition, successfully demonstrating mastery of course outcomes is a prerequisite for a passing grade.
 Failing to meaningfully participate in the project may result in being administratively dropped from the course.

 For an A in the course, you must make significant contributions.
 This includes both technical and process contributions.
 Process contributions include project tracking, reviewing deliverables, providing leadership in an aspect, etc. Technical contributions include designs, implementations, tests, and other activities leading to a viable product.
 Both are required of all students; simply writing code is not sufficient.
-To engage effectively in both and get an A, you will need to log at least 125 hours for the term.
-This must be distributed evenly throughout the term, meaning you need to plan on approximately 10 hours per week on the project.
-If this is too much time, you may wish to postpone engaging in SDL.
-Students can put in more time without penalty, but the 130 hours (spread evenly) per term is sufficient except when a student is explicitly informed they need to do more to address inadequate performance.
-While 130 can be considered the minimum number of hours, it is not the maximum.
-However, working more than 130 hours does not, in itself, increase the likelihood of earning an A.
+To engage effectively in both and get an A, you will need to log at least 130 hours for the term, counting both time in class and time out-of-class.
+This must be distributed evenly throughout the term, meaning you need to plan on approximately 10 hours per week, with slightly more than 6 of those hours outside of class time.
+If this is too much for your load, consider taking SDL later.
+This is a minimum time; students certainly can put in more time without penalty.
+However, working more than 130 hours does not, by itself, increase the likelihood of earning an A.

 Team Formation

-The course coordinator and instructor will work together to determine team and project assignments.
+The course coordinator will work with instructors to determine team and project assignments.
 Assignments will be based on such factors as student interest, loads between sections, and the needs of individual projects.
-Generally a student will remain on the same team for SWE 3710 and 3720, but this may change when necessary.
-Reasons for changes include (but are not limited to) students studying abroad, students failing any of the courses in the sequence, and product owners determining a project is finished.
+Students usually stay on the same team for both SWE 3710 and 3720 unless such reasons as project completion, studying abroad, or failing either 3710 or 3720.

 Schedule